GuillaumeLegoy/boringdatascience-blog/content/posts/how-to-create-your-blog-using-hugo.md

 hugo server
 ```

-and access your blog in a brower at http://localhost:1313/.
+and access your blog in a brower at `http://localhost:1313/`.
 Any change will automatically be picked up.

+## Deployment with Netlify

+Now that our blog is ready, it's time to make it available to everyone on the internet.
+To deploy our website we will use [Netlify](https://www.netlify.com/), a website deployment solution.
+Netlify makes this step extremely simple, and Hugo provides with a [great step by step tutorial](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/) on how to do it.
+Be aware you will be charged around 15$ a year for this service.
+If you want something free, [Github Pages](https://pages.github.com/) are a great alternative.

+Note that at this point your site will be accessible through the `your-site-name.netlify.app` domain.
+If you wish to own your own domain (like `boringdatascience.com`), you will need to purchase a domain name.
+I use [Namecheap](https://www.namecheap.com/) but any solution out there will do.

 ## Customization

 Now comes the fun part.
 Each theme as far as I know behaves differently with Hugo.
 Which is why you will find many support post on Hugo forum asking why X or Y theme isn't working and Hugo maintainers unable or unwilling to answer as it's not part of Hugo core.
 What follows is proper to the Hermit theme, so if you aren't using it you can probably stop reading and refer to your own theme documentation, if it exists (fun!).
 Nevertheless some insights might still apply to your theme, so if you are stuck, check what's following.

-### Manage your Blog Style
+### Styling

 To change the look and feel of your blog, you'll need to edit css files.
 To do so you first need to copy the content of `themes/hermit/assets/scss` into `assets/scss` (always starting from the root of your site folder).
 The reason is we don't want to directly change the theme css files, but instead change their copies.
 These copies we just created will override the original.
 It's also easy to revert any unwanted change if needed that way.

 Once that is done, we can edit our blog style.
 Keep in mind I'm not good at css so I mainly hack my way through trial and error.
 Feel free to comment and tell me what I'm doing is awful and I should be banned from approaching a website ever again.
 With that being said, I'll now list a non-exhaustive list of what can be changed, always starting with the path of the file to look at:

-**1. Text padding, spacing, site background, and colors**
+#### Text and colors

 In `themes/hermit/assets/scss/style.scss`, search for the `html` tag and modify as desired, such as: